Sergeant Kevin Scott Kight

 Kevin Scott Kight

-Sergeant Kevin Kight was shot and killed while making a traffic stop at approximately 2230 hours.
+Sergeant Kevin Kight was shot and killed while making a traffic stop at approximately 10:30 p.m. at the intersection of Beckrich and Front Beach Roads in Panama City.

-Sergeant Kight stopped the suspect's car and checked his driver's license.
-Sergeant Kight discovered the license was invalid.
-When he attempted to make an arrest, the suspect pulled out a handgun and opened fire, killing him.
+Sergeant Kight stopped the subject's car, and when he checked his driver's license, he discovered the license was invalid.
+As Sergeant Kight attempted to make an arrest, the suspect pulled out a handgun and opened fire, killing him.

-The killer fled the scene but was apprehended several hours later.
-The man was convicted of first degree murder and resisting an officer with violence.
+The killer, who had violated his parole from Wisconsin, fled the scene but was apprehended nine hours later.
+The man was convicted of first-degree murder and resisting an officer with violence.
 He was sentenced to death on April 11, 2007.
+Due to changes in the death penalty laws, the suspect's sentencing phase was retried, and a jury recommended the death sentence again in 2024.

 Sergeant Kight had served with the Panama City Beach Police Department for 6 years and had previously served with the German Township, Ohio, Police Department for 4 years.
 He is survived by his wife and 4-year-old son.